-

 Please note: The effects of changes to the design (on the warning message) will only be taken into account when you run another simulation.

-Please note the assumptions listed above each table, of which the following can be inputted into GeoT*SOL basic or adjusted accordingly:
+For more thermal conductivity values, also see Appendix C ' Values for thermal conductivity' in MIS 3005.
+Please note the assumptions for each table are listed above each table which can be inputted into GeoT*SOL basic as in the following example or adjusted for each project accordingly:

 Borehole diameter = 130 mm